 - Add Wine/Milk: Add the wine and let it simmer away.
 Next, add the milk and allow that to simmer away too.

 - Simmer: Add remaining ingredients (per recipe below) and allow it to simmer until thick.

 While the sauce simmers, cook pasta according to directions.
 Add salt and pepper and parmesan, serve and enjoy!

 What To Serve With It

 I like to serve this bolognese over pappardelle or tagliatelle, but any type of long pasta is great.
 If you want to offer gluten-free pasta, this sauce would work well with it.
 (Just be sure to check your spices and other ingredients.)

-- A side of tasty homemade garlic bread is a must! (try this recipe for the BEST homemade garlic butter!)
+- BREAD homemade garlic bread is a must! (try this recipe for the BEST homemade garlic butter!)